The 6 Types of Social Proof: Understand and Choose

 Concrete examples:

-- Reviews and ratings on your site or third-party platforms
+- Reviews and ratings on your site or third-party platforms.

-- Video testimonials from satisfied customers
+- Video testimonials from satisfied customers.

-- Screenshots of thank-you messages
+- Screenshots of thank-you messages.

-- Detailed case studies with measurable results
+- Detailed case studies with measurable results.

-The golden rule: a good testimonial always contains a measurable result.
+Golden rule: a good testimonial always contains a measurable result.

-| Weak Testimonial | Strong Testimonial |
+| Weak testimonial | Strong testimonial |

 |---|---|